Supreme Court of the United States

 What happened

 After being relisted 15 times, the Court denied cert on June 2, 2025, letting Maryland's ban on AR-15s and similar rifles stand.
-The Fourth Circuit had upheld the ban by ruling that such rifles are not protected "arms" under the Second Amendment — a conclusion that critics say directly contradicts what Bruen requires.
+The Fourth Circuit had upheld the ban by ruling that such rifles are not protected "arms" under the Second Amendment — a conclusion critics say directly contradicts Bruen.
 No majority wrote to explain the denial.

 What it means going forward

 Maryland's ban remains in effect.
-The denial was a significant setback for gun rights advocates, but the issue is far from settled — Viramontes and NAGR v.
-Lamont (above) are now the main vehicles pushing this question back to the Court.
+The denial was a significant setback for gun rights advocates, but the issue is far from settled — Viramontes, NAGR v.
+Lamont, and Grant v.
+Higgins (above) are now the main vehicles pushing this question back to the Court.

 Justice Thomas dissented, writing he "would not wait to decide whether the government can ban the most popular rifle in America."
-Justice Kavanaugh wrote separately that the Court should wait "a Term or two" for lower courts to further develop the issue.
+Justice Kavanaugh wrote separately that the Court should wait "a Term or two" for lower courts to further develop the issue — and that there is a "strong argument" the AR-15 is constitutionally protected.

 Key dates